jheyman/blog/pages/Anycubic3DPrinter/index.md

 * Do `Prepare` / `Auto Home`
 * REMOVE the probe

 Once this is all done, you should have a nicely calibrated machine ready to print with a great-looking first layer.
+BUT, better safe than sorry, after this whole procedure, I suggest you triple-check that Z=0 really corresponds to the bed surface on the newly recalibrated machine.
+Just move the Z-axis manually (as described in the procedure) and check with a piece of paper that contact happens very close to Z=0.000.
+If contact happens for a small positive Z (say Z=0.5), restart/redo the calibration until it's ok, otherwise the first job you launch will ruin your bed when the nozzle comes scratching it.
+Do not ask how I know...

 ## Upgrades